Safety in Numbers

 Possible reasons for the "Safety in numbers" effect are:

 - Drivers are more aware of cyclists

 - Drivers are more likely to be cyclists themselves

 - There is greater political will to improve cycling conditions, such as building infrastructure, reducing speed or increasing enforcement of traffic law

 We want to halve the risk of cycling and double the numbers at the same time.

 Unfortunately current road safety techniques merely count the number of casualties, not the risk.
-With a substantial increase in cycling, the numbers of cyclists being injured will increase, even if the overall risk falls.
+With a substantial increase in cycling, the numbers of cyclists being injured is likely to increase, even if the overall risk falls.
 Only by changing the way we measure safety from absolute numbers to risk will we be in a position where cycling can be encouraged without leading to conflicting local authority objectives.

 In response to pressure from CTC, the Government has adopted an indicator for cycle safety based on risk per mile travelled, not simply numbers of deaths or injuries.
 This is a major step, but it needs to be followed up by local authorities following the Government's lead.